tapbos/tapbos.github.io/programs/edge-program.md

 <h2>Questions?</h2>

 Get in touch with us!
-Find us at our events or e-mail the Mentorship chair at <a href="mailto:claire.peng@tap-boston.org">claire.peng@tap-boston.org</a>
+Find us at our events or e-mail the EDGE Mentorship chair at <a href="mailto:randall.toy@tap-boston.org">randall.toy@tap-boston.org</a>
 </div>